kneasle/kneasle.github.io/content/blog/comp-data.md

 +++
-title = "A Data Format for Compositions"
-# description = "Musings over data formats that could store change ringing compositions"
+title = "A Data Format for Compositions" description = "Musings over data formats for ringing compositions"

 date = 2022-07-17
 draft = true

-[taxonomies]
-Topic = ["bell-ringing"]
+topics = ["bell-ringing", "coding"] languages = ["any"]
 +++

 There are many computer programs that all want to be able to handle compositions, and very few of